franetibe/VeloClimat_ESP32_Firmware/README.md

 # Step 5: Place the hardware inside the shield

--> Rewrite this part and add pictures ?
+-> TODO Rewrite this part and add pictures ?

 - You can soften the switch hole with a heat gun or a hot air station before inserting it
 - The battery is taped to the back with a piece of nano tape